For some people, the thought of climbing hills is somewhat daunting. Many people avoid hill climbing because of this.

 So what happens to your cycling fitness when you climb more hills?

 We estimate it to be around 3-5 watt per kilogram.
-So for example; if I weighed 70 kg’s and had to produce 150 watts to maintain 20km/h and my friend riding beside me weighed 100 kg’s, they would have to produce between 90 and 150 additional watts to keep up with me.
+So for example; if I weighed 70 kg and had to produce 150 watts to maintain 20 km/h and my friend riding beside me weighed 100 kg, they would have to generate between 90 and 150 additional watts to keep up with me.

 Regardless of this, it’s not rocket science to figure out that the additional strain of carrying your bike and body weight uphill means that you have to ride harder than if you were riding along the flat.
-And, because hill climbing taxes your body more than riding along the flat you can use hills to improve your fitness.
+And, because hill climbing taxes your body more than riding along the flat, you can use hills to improve your fitness.